8base/sdk/packages/validate/README.md

 # 8base Validate

 This library is used by the other 8base service packages to validate forms.
-You can also use it to make own form validation etc.
+You can also use it to make your own form validation etc.

 ## API